luizhenriquelongo/csv-processing-api/README.md

 ```

 ## Usage
+You can try the whole API workflow within the swagger UI of the API docs.
-After all containers are up and running, you can access the endpoints documentation in the following url:
+After all containers are up and running, you can access the API docs in the following url:
 > http://127.0.0.1:5002/api/v1/docs/swagger